newguy66/EDR-with-LimaCharlie/README.md

   ![image](https://github.com/user-attachments/assets/85aab07b-ec82-4864-8aaa-d11dfb05900f)

-- Knowing that dumping the lsass.exe is captured as a sensitive process, I isolated the event in LimaCharlie, so that I could use it to make a D&R Rule alerting anytime the lsass.exe was accessed.
+- Knowing that dumping the lsass.exe is captured as a sensitive process, I isolated the event in LimaCharlie, so that I could use it to make a D&R Rule alerting anytime the lsass.exe was accessed

 ![image](https://github.com/user-attachments/assets/6cd91259-6fa9-4c4b-b056-a26db7360841)